fabacab/wp-pgp-encrypted-emails/readme.txt

 = Why are emails from [other-plugin-here] not being encrypted? =

-Make sure the emails the other plugin sends are being addressed to an email account that WordPress knows about and that WordPress knows which PGP public key to use when encrypting email destined for that address.
+Make sure the emails the other plugin sends are being addressed to an email account that WordPress knows about and that WordPress knows which OpenPGP public key or S/MIME certificate to use when encrypting email destined for that address.

-More specifically, this means the `TO:` field of the outgoing email needs to match either your WordPress's "admin email" address or the email address of one of your WordPress user accounts, and you need to provide the PGP public key you want WordPress to use when sending email to that address.
-In many contact form plugins, you can supply an arbitrary email address to send those emails to, but if that email address is not the address of a user on your site, WP PGP Encrypted Emails won't know which PGP public key to use for encryption.
+More specifically, this means the `TO:` field of the outgoing email needs to match either your WordPress's "admin email" address or the email address of one of your WordPress user accounts, and you need to provide the OpenPGP public key or S/MIME public certificate you want WordPress to use when encrypting the message and sending email to that address.
+In many contact form plugins, you can supply an arbitrary email address to send those emails to, but if that email address is not the address of a user on your site, WP PGP Encrypted Emails won't know which OpenPGP public key or S/MIME public certificate to use for encryption.

-As a workaround, simply create an unprivileged ("Subscriber" [role](https://codex.wordpress.org/Roles_and_Capabilities)) new WordPress user account with that email addresss and enter the PGP public key in that user's profile.
-(Accept the automatically generated password, since you will not need to remember it, as you will never need to log in with that user account.)
+As a workaround, simply create an unprivileged ("Subscriber" [role](https://codex.wordpress.org/Roles_and_Capabilities)) new WordPress user account with that email addresss and enter the OpenPGP public key or S/MIME certificate in that user's profile.
+(Either accept the automatically generated password, or supply new a very strong passphrase, since you will not need to remember it because you will never need to log in with that user account.)

+= Why are my emails appearing strangely in my email client? =

+Issues with character sets, accented characters, different human languages, or content types not appearing correctly are almost always the result of a misconfiguration in the email-sending plugin you are using.
+Many contact form plugins, for example, allow you to supply custom email headers.
+WP PGP Encrypted Emails takes great care not to corrupt the email message sent by the underlying plugin that generated the email in the first place.
+However, this also means that if you do not set up your contact form or email-sending plugin correctly, this plugin won't fix the error.

+Most often, this is simply a matter of setting the correct Content-Type header in your contact form or email-sending plugin's settings.

 = Is this plugin *really* secure? =